Audacity88/swift-ship/_workflow/to-do list.md

 Connect article metrics to analytics for usage insights.

-4. Customer Portal Enhancements
-Rationale
-The guidelines call for a comprehensive customer portal.
-Once tickets and knowledge base are in place, unify them in a simple front-end experience for customers.

-Key Steps
 Ticket Viewing & Updates

 Provide a self-service ticket list, status updates, and messaging threads.